Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Experiments

 \subsection{Identical Distribution, Better Generator}

-The PFG module in the proposed AEF-OCL is a crucial component.
-Correct estimation of the mean and variance parameters are important.
-To show this and explore whether there is a better sampling strategy, here we introduce the noise coefficient $\alpha$, using $(\alpha\SIGMA)^2$ as the variance of sampling, and study the impact of the PFG sampling strategy on the results.

-As shown in Fig. \ref{fig:noise}, when $\alpha$ is near 1, the AMCA indicator is the highest, while other values encounter performance reduction.
-That is, when the estimation is correct, it benefits the algorithm.
-If the estimation is less ideal, it will influence the performance to the extent proportional to gap between the estimate and the ideal distribution.
+It is important for the PFG module to generate pseudo-features with the same distribution as the real features.
+To show this, we introduce the noise coefficient $\alpha$, using $(\alpha\SIGMA)^2$ as the sampling variance, and study the impact of the PFG sampling strategy on the results.
+As shown in Fig. \ref{fig:noise}, when $\alpha$ is near 1, the AMCA is the highest, while other values encounter performance reduction.
+That is, when the estimation of $\SIGMA$ is correct, it benefits the algorithm.
+Otherwise, it will influence the performance to the extent proportional to the gap between the estimate and the ideal distribution.